-What to use instead of ladyfingers in Tiramisu?
-This question often arises while making an Italian classic.
+What can you use instead of ladyfingers in tiramisu?
+This question often arises while making an authentic tiramisu, speculoos tiramisu, or tiramisu torte.
+But first and foremost, what are ladyfingers?

 What are lady fingers?

-If you search the Internet, you will be surprised at the countless names of fancy-sounding cookies: ladyfinger biscuits, tiramisu biscuits, lady finger cookies, tiramisu lady fingers, sponge finger biscuits, tiramisu sponge fingers, boudoir finger biscuits, Naples biscuits, biscuits à la cuillère in French, and simply tiramisu fingers.
+If you search the Internet, you will be surprised at the countless names of fancy-sounding cookies: from ladyfinger biscuits, tiramisu biscuits, lady finger cookies, to tiramisu lady fingers, sponge finger biscuits, tiramisu sponge fingers, boudoir finger biscuits, Naples biscuits, biscuits à la cuillère in French, and simply tiramisu fingers.

 1. Pavesini biscuits